Slip and the Spinouts

 Slip and the Spinouts have been featured in the West Palm Beach Post, New Times magazine, WeMerge talent magazine, and had their CD reviewed in Ol'Skool Rodz Hot Rod Magazine.
 They have been featured in the New Times Column, Night Rider by Marya Summers and an exclusive, half page feature in the Sun Sentinel Weekend edition.
 Recently they have appeared on the cover and were featured in local Jazz/Blues magazine Hot House.
 Slip and the Spinouts are played on WKPX's 88.5 FM Sunday Blues with Dar Radio Show, WMNF in Tampa and the Internet radio show Country Fried Hot Rod.
 The Spinouts also appeared on the new Showcasing South Florida Blues C.D.Vol.2.
 Rockabilly Hall of Fame, with a live review by Barry Klein.

-They have appeared at the City-Link Newspaper Music Festival 4 years in a row, Daytona Beach Bike Week, The Horse Backstreet Choppers Underground Chopper Show at The Last Resort in Daytona Beach, Rockabilly Roundup in Miami, Jazz on the Avenue in Delray Beach, Rockabilly Ruckus in Tampa, Atomic Rockabilly Rumble, Downtowner Saloon Street Dance Blues Party in Fort Lauderdale, and Downtown Live in the City of Fort Lauderdale.
+They have appeared at the City-Link Newspaper Music Festival 4 years in a row, Daytona Beach Bike Week, The Horse Backstreet Choppers Underground Chopper Show at The Last Resort in Daytona Beach, Rockabilly Roundup in Miami, Jazz on the Avenue in Delray Beach, Atomic Rockabilly Rumble, Downtowner Saloon Street Dance Blues Party in Fort Lauderdale, and Downtown Live in the City of Fort Lauderdale.
+Fort Lauderdale Blues Festival 2003

-In the short time they have existed they have opened for Hi-Fi and the Roadburners, Cigar Store Indians, Little Charlie & the Nightcats, Big Sandy & the Fly-Rite Boys, Kim Lenz, Slim Jim Phantom, the Dempseys, Road Kings, Wanda Jackson, Deke Dickerson, Chop Tops and several others.
+In the short time they have existed they have opened for Hi-Fi and the Roadburners, Cigar Store Indians, Little Charlie & the Nightcats, Dion, Big Sandy & the Fly-Rite Boys, Kim Lenz, Slim Jim Phantom, the Dempseys, Road Kings, Wanda Jackson, Deke Dickerson, Chop Tops and several others.

 Slip & the Spinouts perform weekly at numerous clubs and bars through out South Florida and the South Eastern United States.